psiexperiment/psiexperiment/docs/source/development.rst

     psi-config show

-Now create your config as described in the :doc:`install instructions<installing.rst>`.
+Now create your config as described in the :doc:`install instructions<installing>`.

 Building documentation
 ......................